Beer Hall Putsch: The putsch

 The crowd in the hall backed Hitler with a roar of approval.
 He finished:

-You can see that what motivates us is neither self-conceit nor self-interest, but only a burning desire to join the battle in this grave eleventh hour for our German Fatherland ...
+You can see that what motivates us is neither self-conceit nor self-interest, but only a burning desire to join the battle in this grave eleventh hour for our German Fatherland [...]
 One last thing I can tell you.
-Either the German revolution begins tonight or we will all be dead by dawn!
+Either the German revolution begins tonight, or we will all be dead by dawn!

 Hitler, Ludendorff, et al., returned to the main hall's podium, where they gave speeches and shook hands.
+Kahr spoke first, announcing to applause that he had agreed to serve Bavaria as regent for the monarchy.
+Hitler declared that he would direct the policy of the new Reich government, and clasped Kahr's hand.
 The crowd was then allowed to leave the hall.
 In a tactical mistake, Hitler decided to leave the Bürgerbräukeller shortly thereafter to deal with a crisis elsewhere.
 Around 22:30, Ludendorff released Kahr and his associates.

 The Bund Oberland, under the command of Max Ritter von Müller, was sent to seize weapons from the Army Engineer Barracks under the pretence of performing training manoeuvres.
-Oskar Cantzler, captain of the 1st company of the 7th Engineer Battalion, did not believe them, but allowed them to perform the manoeuvres inside the building.
+Oskar Cantzler, captain of the 1st company of the 7th Engineer Battalion, did not believe them but allowed them to perform the manoeuvres inside the building.
 He locked the building with the 400 men inside and positioned two machine guns at the entrance.
 Hitler attempted to have the men released, but Cantzler refused.
-Hitler considered using artillery to destroy the building but chose not to.
+Hitler considered using artillery to destroy the building, but chose not to.

 The night was marked by confusion and unrest among government officials, armed forces, police units, and individuals deciding where their loyalties lay.
-Units of the Kampfbund were scurrying around to arm themselves from secret caches, and seizing buildings.
-At around 03:00, the first casualties of the putsch occurred when the local garrison of the Reichswehr spotted Röhm's men coming out of the beer hall.
+Units of the Kampfbund were scurrying around to arm themselves from secret caches and seizing buildings.
+Around 03:00, the first casualties of the putsch occurred when the local garrison of the Reichswehr spotted Röhm's men coming out of the beer hall.
 They were ambushed while trying to reach the Reichswehr barracks by soldiers and state police; shots were fired, but there were no fatalities on either side.
 Encountering heavy resistance, Röhm and his men were forced to fall back.
 In the meantime, the Reichswehr officers put the whole garrison on alert and called for reinforcements.